WhaleToast/electron-ai-streaming-hub/README.md

 # IF YOU FOUND THIS.
 BEWARE.
 THIS IS 99% VIBE CODED.
 PURE AI BABY
 I have tested and it works, but everything you see here is made by ChatGPT or Claude.
 I only made some small changes once everything was working.
 Honestly kinda crazy that it even works
+I added ---- in this README where I actually wrote something and the AI.

-# 🎬 Streaming Launcher for Intel NUC
+# 🎬 Streaming Launcher for your ----Arch openbox installation----

 A modern, mouse-controlled streaming launcher built with Electron for Arch Linux + Openbox.
-Perfect for converting your Intel NUC into a dedicated streaming box.
+Perfect for converting your ----old computer---- into a dedicated streaming box.

 ![Streaming Launcher](https://via.placeholder.com/800x450/0a0e1a/ffffff?text=Modern+Streaming+Interface)